Nipsey Hussle's planned meeting with L.A. police on gang violence to go on in his honor

 Breaking News Emails

-A meeting requested by slain rapper Nipsey Hussle with Jay-Z's Roc Nation entertainment company and officials from the Los Angeles Police Department on combating gang violence will take place as planned Monday.
+A meeting requested by slain rapper Nipsey Hussle with Jay-Z's Roc Nation entertainment company and officials from the Los Angeles Police Department on combating gang violence will still take place.

 Los Angeles Police Commissioner Steve Soboroff told NBC News on Monday that representatives from Roc Nation requested that the meeting proceed out of respect for Hussle, who was an advocate for his native South Los Angeles.